Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 FINAL THOUGHTS ON ZERO WASTE MAKE UP PRODUCTS

 The beauty industry wants us to believe we need all this synthetic junk to make ourselves pretty and presentable, and we understand how hard it is to wade through the pervasive commercial super plastic packaged product that is on the market today.

 Beauty is and should be all natural and it’s packaging should be circular, as much as possible.

 We’re not saying you shouldn’t glam up as little or much as you want, but we encourage you to be selective about the products you choose and help the above companies redefine the beauty industry.

 We think Elate Cosmetics sums it up nicely: “Intentional, purposeful, ritual.
 For many of us, putting on makeup is an automatic act, a routine. […w]e believe everyday routine becomes ritual when the action is more meaningful than the outcome.”

 Zero-waste living, at its core, is also ritual, a habit of being more mindful about our consumption in small, everyday sort of ways that lead to a big difference in the big picture.
-Make your beauty routine meaningful, too, for both yourself and the planet but choosing to go with products that won’t pollute the earth or your skin.
+Make your beauty routine meaningful, too, for both yourself and the planet by choosing products that won’t pollute the earth or your skin.

 Who says you can’t spend Saturday night out on the town and still be sustainable?
 Go green, get glam, and get down on the town!
-As always, please reach out for questions, suggestions, or comments.